ItaloDantas19/IndustriaCalcadista/README.md

 -------------------

-This is the replication package of the paper "Modeling topics in trends, challenges and results of the footwear industry in Brazil in the post-pandemic" published in the journal XXX, by researcher Me. Ítalo José de Medeiros Dantas, in co-authorship with Prof. Dr. Marcelo Curth.
+This is the replication package of the paper "Modeling topics in trends, challenges and results of the footwear industry in Brazil in the post-pandemic", by researcher Me. Ítalo José de Medeiros Dantas, in co-authorship with Prof. Dr. Marcelo Curth.
 This study is part of the thesis "THE SYMBOLIC LANGUAGE OF FASHION PRODUCTS AND MACHINE LEARNING: RESEARCH AND PROPOSITION OF A PREDICTIVE MODEL FOR THE FOOTWEAR INDUSTRY", by the paper's main author, a PROSUC/CAPES scholarship holder, developed within the scope of the Graduate Program in Cultural Process and Expression at Feevale University.

 Published papers: